 You could also try a black Sharpie, or glue on black paper cutouts.
 Or brush a canvas with Mod Podge and then paint a black design on top.

-You have read this article halloween / tutorials with the title Make glow-in-the-dark Halloween art.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2012/10/make-glow-in-dark-halloween-art.html.
+with the title Make glow-in-the-dark Halloween art.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2012/10/make-glow-in-dark-halloween-art.html.
 Thanks!

 No comment for "Make glow-in-the-dark Halloween art"